credwood/SportsBot/README.md

 This function requires a search phrase, a list of words and/or phrases that should not appear in the conversation* and a path to the file in which to store the `Conversation` objects.
 The default file is `output.jsonl`, which will be in the `sportsbot` folder.

-To test the classifier, you will need to create a list of labels for the training and testing sets.
-Import and run `few_shot_train`:
+To test the classifier, you can create a list of labels for the testing sets and run `few_shot_test`:

 ```sh
 from sportsbot.inference import few_shot_train, download_model_tokenizer